Package 'TDLM'

 Value

 An object of class TDLM.
-A list of list of matrices containing for each parameter value the matrix of probabilities (called proba).
-If length(param) = 1 or law = "Rad" or law = "Unif only a list of matrices will be returned.
+An object of class TDLM.
+A list of list of matrice containing for each parameter value the matrix of probabilities (called proba).
+If length(param) = 1 or law = "Rad" or law = "Unif" only a list of matrices will be returned.

 Note

-All the inputs should be based on the same number of locations sorted in the same order.
-It is recommended to use the location ID as vector names, matrix rownames and matrix colnames and to set check_names = TRUE to verify that everything is in order before running this function (check_names = FALSE by default).
-Note that the function check_format_names() can be used to control the validity of all the inputs before running the main package's functions.
+All inputs should be based on the same number of locations, sorted in the same order.
+It is recommended to use the location ID as matrix rownames and matrix colnames and to set check_names = TRUE to verify that everything is consistent before running this function (check_names = FALSE by default).
+Note that the function check_format_names() can be used to validate all inputs before running the main package's functions.

 Author(s)